OpenJML/openjml.github.io/tutorial/MethodsInSpecifications.md

 {% include_relative T_PureMethod4.out %}
 ```
 This `abs` function verifies successfully; however, the assertion that uses it
-iin `test` does not.
+in `test` does not.
 That is because all that the method `test` knows about the result of
 `abs` is that it is greater than zero.
 In order to verify `test`, the
 postcondition of `abs` must be strengthened to say that if `i>0` then the
 result is the same as the input.